Everyone wants to lose weight quickly and

 and one which will help you lose weight at a sensible rate and keep

-it off?
-Look out for the warning signs for common
+Look out for these common warning signs and dieting

 1. Skipping breakfast is a good way to lose weight

 Skipping meals, especially breakfast, can make you feel tired and

 hungry and more likely to reach for high-fat, high-calorie snacks.

 In fact, people who eat breakfast are more likely to maintain a

 healthy weight than those who don’t.

 2. Food restrictions

 If you eat nothing but celery or oranges all day long for a week